A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Preliminaries

 \subsection{Offline CMDPs Optimization}

-We define the parametric linear program LP$_{r, G}$~\eqref{lp:offline_opt} with parameters $r$ and $G$ we aim at solving as follows:
+We define the parametric linear program LP$_{r, G}$ with parameters $r$ and $G$ as follows:

-where $ q\in[0,1]^{|X\times A|}$ is the occupancy measure vector whose values are defined in Equation~\eqref{def:q vector}, $\Delta\left(M\right)$ is the set of valid occupancy measures, $r$ is the reward vector, and $G$ is the constraint matrix.
-Furthermore, we introduce the following condition. \begin{condition} Given a constraint matrix $G$, the Slater's Condition holds when there is a strictly feasible solution $ q^{\diamond}$ s.t.~$G^{\top} q^{\diamond} < \underline{0}$. \end{condition} Then, we define the Lagrangian function for Problem~\eqref{lp:offline_opt}. \begin{definition} [Lagrangian Function] Given a reward vector $ r$ and a constraint matrix $G$, the Lagrangian function $\mathcal{L}_{r, G} : \Delta(M) \times \mathbb{R}^{m}_{\geq 0} \rightarrow \mathbb{R}$ of Problem~\eqref{lp:offline_opt} is defined as:
+where $ q\in[0,1]^{|X\times A|}$ is the occupancy measure vector whose values are defined by the expression in Equation~\eqref{def:q vector}, $\Delta\left(M\right)$ is the set of valid occupancy measures, $r$ is the reward vector, and $G$ is the constraint matrix.
+Furthermore, we introduce the following condition. \begin{condition}[Slater's condition] Given a constraint matrix $G$, the Slater's condition holds when there is a strictly feasible solution $ q^{\diamond}$ such that~$G^{\top} q^{\diamond} < \underline{0}$. \end{condition} Then, we define the Lagrangian function for Problem~\eqref{lp:offline_opt}. \begin{definition} [Lagrangian function] Given a reward vector $ r$ and a constraint matrix $G$, the Lagrangian function $\mathcal{L}_{r, G} : \Delta(M) \times \mathbb{R}^{m}_{\geq 0} \rightarrow \mathbb{R}$ of Problem~\eqref{lp:offline_opt} is defined as:

-\end{definition} It is well-known by \citet{Altman1999ConstrainedMD} that strong duality holds for CMDPs when assuming the Slater's condition.
-Therefore, we have that the following corollary holds. \begin{corollary} Given a reward vector $r$ and a constraint matrix $G$ such that the Slater's condition holds, we have:
+\end{definition} It is well known (see, \emph{e.g.}, \citep{Altman1999ConstrainedMD}) that strong duality holds for CMDPs assuming Slater's condition.
+Therefore, we have that the following corollary holds. \begin{corollary} Given a reward vector $r$ and a constraint matrix $G$ such that Slater's condition holds, we have:

 \end{corollary}